legendu-net/blog/misc/content/2020-02-12-tips-on-pex.markdown

     to control the Python interpreter to run the PEX environment file as it is more flexible.

-4. It is suggested that you turn on verbosity mode using the option `-v`
-    (can be specified multiple times, e.g., `-vvv` to increase verbosity).

 5. By default,
     a pex environment file does not inherit the contents of `sys.path`.
     There are 2 ways to make a pex environment file inherit the contents of `sys.path`.